cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

     -   `DEF_REPORT_STORE_FORMAT` can be set to either "only-source-attributes" or "all-attributes".
 If not set, the default is "only-source-attributes"

-        The “only-source-attributes” format includes only information related to the attack source – omitting data such as the target IP, source router, and other information not related to the attack source.
-Here’s an example of the “only-source-attributes” format:
+        The "only-source-attributes" format includes only information related to the attack source – omitting data such as the target IP, source router, and other information not related to the attack source.
+Here’s an example of the "only-source-attributes" format:

         ```
         {